A General Approach for Determining Applicability Domain of Machine Learning Models: Results

-We outline our rationale behind these sets of privileged information and how we used them to produce our ground truth labels in Secs.~\ref{gt_chem}, \ref{gt_rmse}, and \ref{gt_area}.
-Figs.~\ref{domain_chem} through \ref{domain_area} illustrate the rationale for each set of privileged information, which are explained in each corresponding section.
+We outline our rationale behind these sets of privileged information and how we used them to produce our ground truth labels in subsequent sections.
 Note that there are multiple ways one could use different privileged information and define these ground truths, but we feel these form a logical and broad set of ground truths.
-The key result of this paper is to show that our dissimilarity measure \gls{d} (see Sec.~\ref{kde_method}), determined only from the data features, can predict these ground truth \gls{idod} categorizations and therefore clearly contain essential aspects of this privileged information.
-We demonstrate this ability of \gls{d} through the assessments outlined in Sec.~\ref{domain_tests}.
+The key result of this paper is to show that our dissimilarity measure $d$ (see Eq.~\ref{kde_trans}), determined only from the data features, can predict these ground truth $ID$/$OD$ categorizations and therefore clearly contain essential aspects of privileged information.
+We demonstrate this ability of $d$ through the assessments outlined in the Model Assessments section.